 - 9.1 All employees must have completed the appropriate level of Health and Safety training.
-Training provides the skills and knowledge to help to anticipate and defuse potential incidents, avoid triggering a violent incident and help employees to keep safe during an incident.

-- 9.2 Employees must not persist in trying to defuse an incident when they should be retreating from the situation or summoning help or support.

-- 9.3 Risk assessments must be reviewed regularly and recommended procedures must be adhered to by all employees all of the time.

-- 9.4 Everyone who works off-site or travels must also apply the relevant health and safety guidance and controls.

-- 9.5 Other relevant corporate policies should be adhered to alongside this policy:

-- Health and Safety Policies and Framework

-- Lone Worker Framework

-- Reception Staff Safety Policy

-- Abusive Caller Process

-- Panic Alarm Procedure

-- Persistent Complainant Policy

-- Data Protection Policy
+Training provides the skills and knowledge to help to anticipate and defuse potential incidents, avoid triggering a violent incident and help employees to keep safe during an incident. - 9.2 Employees are required to carry out their own risk assessments.
+Officers should ensure that the Unacceptable Behaviour and Violent Persons List is checked before a visit is carried out or contact is made with a member of the public. - 9.3 Employees must arrange for security personnel to be present if the Unacceptable Behaviour and Violent Persons List provides this directive. - 9.4 Employees must not persist in trying to defuse an incident when they should be retreating from the situation or summoning help or support. - 9.5 Risk assessments must be reviewed regularly, and recommended procedures must be adhered to by all employees all the time. - 9.6 Everyone who works off-site, or travels must also apply the relevant health and safety guidance and controls. - 9.7 Other relevant corporate policies should be adhered to alongside this policy, including: Health and Safety Policies and Framework, Lone Worker Framework, Reception Staff Safety Policy, Abusive Caller Process, Panic Alarm Procedure, Persistent Complainant Policy and Data Protection Policy - 9.7.1 Employees can raise a grievance at any time.
+Please refer to the Grievance Policy and Procedure